eclipse-glsp/glsp/PROTOCOL.md

 /**
  * Sprotty's ElementAndBounds.
  */
-class ElementAndBounds {
+interface ElementAndBounds {
     /**
      * The identifier of the element.
      */
-    public readonly elementId: string;
+    elementId: string;

     /**
-     * The new bounds of the element.
+     * The new size of the element.
      */
-    public readonly newBounds: Bounds;
+    newSize: Dimension;

+    /**
+     * The new position of the element.
+     */
+    newPosition?: Point;
 }
 ```